ultraio/docs-blockchain/downloads/docs.md

 ### Accounts for Testnet Network & Production Network

-However, **a non-eba account is necessary for deploying smart contracts.** This can only be obtained by going through Ultra.
+However, **an Ultra Pro Wallet is necessary for deploying smart contracts.**.

 In a local network, a developer has full control over how accounts are created, and when they can be created.
 Refer to the instructions below to use `cleos` to create accounts.